 What Was the First Robot?

-He was so good at his craft that, in Spain, he was accused of witchcraft.
+He was so good at his craft that he was accused of witchcraft in Spain.
 He was let off the hook, however, when he showed the Inquisitor how his robots actually worked.
 He was allowed to continue to promote his products.

 Jaquet-Droz's principal robots were The Writer, The Draughtsman and The Musician.
 The Writer was a little boy who could write words and sentences himself and followed his own writing with his eyes.
 The Draughtsman drew pictures.
 The Musician, well, played songs.